matkalinowski/EfficientNet-on-Stanford-Cars-Dataset/notebooks/documentation.md

 ### Predictions analysis

-Image TODO shows predictions for every analyzed model.
+Last image shows predictions for every analyzed model.
 X-axis shows different models and y-axis shows index of validation dataset example.
 Black color means that model made a mistake.
 There are visible grids with different settings.
 First rows shows pretrained networks and latter ones show increasing of regularization and decreasing performance.
 Image contains horizontal lines which indicate that there are some hard examples in the dataset- multiple different models make mistake on theirs prediction.

 ![All models prediction.](images/image-20200928230845204.png)